bogeyandruby

 Like

-4. Bonnie Davis says:
+4. Bonnie Davis's avatar Bonnie Davis says:

 In my home….I live with an introvert.
 He is happy to let me shine in our few mixed social settings.
 He will sit back and just smile as I play the fool.
 I have however learned to understand that I also need my own version of solitude, sometimes that means I just don’t want to talk to him, or anyone else…it makes him a bit nervous when I get that way though, because it doesn’t happen very often.
 In any case introverted or extroverted….acceptance is what we all need to practice…for both ourselves and others. ❤️